 Not only that, but almost without exception, music in the church is not just providing appealing music to unbelievers, but it’s about an individual worship experience.
 The song leader, the music minister, all the musicians—their job is to create an atmosphere of worship—whatever that means.
 I’ve even heard it described this way: “We are ushering in the Holy Spirit.”
 Really?
 You mean the ever-present, ubiquitous Spirit of the living God, who pervades the whole earth—you’re going to “usher him in”?
 Good luck with that!
 Those who serve up front playing instruments, leading the singing—they’re there to lift you up—or to “bring God down.”
 It’s all about you.
 It’s all about you as an individual “connecting with God,” worshiping with God, feeling good.
 Music is oriented toward getting people hyped up, elevating their emotions, or making them feel soft and cuddly, or whatever.
 It’s about putting them in a mood.
 When that’s the goal, music becomes very individualistic, very self-focused.
 It treats people like consumers rather than fellow slaves of Jesus Christ, existing to serve those around them.
 This goes in two directions in churches.
 In some congregations, people who are self-focused in the corporate song service, they take the opportunity to do whatever they want.
 They’re unrestrained, ecstatic, loud, charismatic.
 I’ve even personally seen dancing, swaying, hopping—some people look like they’re doing an aerobics routine right in the church.
-What is that?
+What is that?you

 In other congregations, probably most non-charismatic congregations, people express their self-centeredness by just refusing to sing, or singing without any passion at all.
 They retreat into themselves.
 They may be singing, sure, but you can hardly hear them.
 There’s no energy, no passion, no zeal.
 And that stands to reason, doesn’t it?
 If the singing time is all about you, and you don’t feel like singing—maybe you don’t like the song selection, maybe you don’t like the style of singing, maybe you don’t like the person up there—whatever—do whatever you want.
 Don’t sing.
 Walk out.
 Go get coffee.
 If it’s all about you, and you’re not satisfied, then you as the consumer can choose to participate or not, right?
 Listen—according to this passage, that is a sinful, self-centered attitude.